Florence and Tuscany, a perfect 4-day pre- or post cruise adventure

 Leave Tuscany behind, as it’s time to head to your port of departure.
 Whether you’re joining a cruise from Ravenna, Venice, Trieste, Rome, or another port, there are several transportation options to get you there.
 If you travel by train, Florence has excellent connections to major cities throughout Italy.

-Alternatively, you can arrange for a private transfer or hire a car to get you to your port of departure.
-Just be sure to allow plenty of time to get there and check in for your cruise.
+Alternatively, you can arrange a private transfer or hire a car to get you to your port of departure.
+Just allow plenty of time to get there and check in for your cruise.

 And don’t forget to savor your last moments in Tuscany by enjoying a leisurely breakfast or taking one last stroll through the city before you depart.